PaddlePaddle/PaddleVideo/docs/en/model_zoo/recognition/pp-tsn.md

 - PPTSN video sampling strategy is Uniform sampling: in terms of timing, the input video is evenly divided into `num_seg` sections, and the middle position of each section is sampled 1 frame; spatially, the center position is sampled in an area of ​​224x224.
 A total of 1 clip is sampled for 1 video.

 - Distill is `True`, which means that the pre-trained model obtained by distillation is used.
-For the specific distillation scheme, please refer to [ppTSM Distillation Scheme] (TODO).
+For the specific distillation scheme, please refer to [ppTSM Distillation Scheme]().

 ## Inference